Young Go Getter

 I think all of them are significantly broken in some way.

-Wordpress is easy to customize, expand with plug-ins, and write content with.
+WordPress is easy to customize, expand with plug-ins, and write content with.
 But the conversation goes no deeper than comments, there’s no private communication, you can’t contribute your own content unless you have access to the admin, and there’s no way to develop a profile for yourself other than through commentary.

 Vanilla eliminates all the excess features of forums that no one really uses, filters out spammers with an application process, is very easy to install and add extensions to, and is great at enabling you to easily discuss whatever you wish.
 But its extremely difficult to customize the css and layout, adding ads can be a challenge, and it pretty much looks and works like every other forum.